in28minutes/in28minutes.github.io/_posts/2017-11-15-spring-boot-and-spring-jdbc-with-h2.md

 ---
 layout:     post
-title:   Spring Boot and Spring JDBC with H2 - Using Spring Boot Starter JDBC
+title:   Integrating Spring Boot and Spring JDBC with H2 and Starter JDBC
 date:       2017-11-15 12:31:19
-summary:    Learn using Spring Boot Starter JDBC to connect Spring Boot to H2 (in memory database) using Spring JDBC
+summary:    Learn using Spring Boot Starter JDBC to connect Spring Boot to H2 (in memory database) using Spring JDBC.
+You will create a simple project with Spring Boot.
+You will add code to the project to connect to a database using Spring JDBC.
+You will learn to implement the basic CRUD methods.
 categories: Spring Boot, Spring JDBC, Database, Spring Boot Starter
 permalink:  /spring-boot-and-spring-jdbc-with-h2
 ---